Frequently Asked Questions

 3. Insert the shift cable through the slot in the top of the drive nut and pull it through the front of the shifter until the barrel of the cable slots into the drive nut.

 4. IMPORTANT: Seal shift cable door completely.
 Put a drop of rubbing alcohol on the rubber bumper to lubricate it and make the cover easier to press into place.
-It is important that this cover is completely seated and smooth to keep water and dirt out of your shift cable hole.
+It is important that this cover is completely sealed and smooth to keep water and dirt out of your shift cable hole.
 Failure to do so will ruin your day.

 1. Locate Shifter

 Find a location to place the shifter on your bike.
-We encourage placing the shifter as close to the derailleur as possible with as straight of a housing run that you can manage.
+We encourage placing the shifter as close to the derailleur as possible with as straight of a housing run as you can manage.
 Check for spoke, pedal, and heel clearance.
 Maintain at least 1cm away from any moving part on your bike.

 2. Measure and Cut Cable Housing